Parliament of Finland: Elections

 There is no hard and fast election threshold to get a seat in Parliament.
 This results in a large number of parties being represented.
 In 2019, for instance, nine parties won seats, with six winning at least 15 seats.
 With so many parties and the lack of a threshold, it is nearly impossible for one party to win an outright majority.
 During the history of the Parliament, only one party has ever won an outright majority–when the Social Democrats won 103 seats in the election of 1916.
 Since independence in 1917, no party has ever won the 101 seats needed for a majority.
 Instead, most Finnish governments have been coalitions formed by three or more parties.
-Many of them have been grand coalitions between parties with varying ideological backgrounds, as the socialist and non-socialist blocs usually do not win enough seats between them to govern on their own.
+Many of them have been grand coalitions between parties with varying ideological backgrounds, as usually neither of the two largest opposing forces - the socialist bloc and the conservative bloc - win enough seats to govern on their own.

 The seats for each electoral district are assigned according to the D'Hondt method.
 Electoral districts were originally based on the historical lääni division of 1634, but there have been several subsequent changes.
 Although there is no set election threshold, many electoral districts have become smaller in terms of population in recent decades, and some now elect as few as six representatives.
 This makes it harder for small parties to win MPs in these districts.